Sarah Palin: 2022 House of Representatives candidacy

-After the death of Alaska's at-large congressman Don Young, Palin ran in the 2022 special election for the vacated congressional seat.
-In August 2021, Palin had hinted at a possible Senate bid, challenging incumbent Republican Lisa Murkowski.
+In August 2021, Palin had hinted at a possible Senate bid, challenging incumbent centrist Republican Lisa Murkowski.
+After the death of Alaska's at-large congressman Don Young, Palin instead ran in the 2022 special election for the vacated congressional seat.
 On April 3, 2022, former president Donald Trump endorsed her run for the House of Representatives.

 Palin was one of the three remaining of 50 initial candidates in the 2022 Alaska's at-large congressional district special election.
-Al Gross, an independent, dropped out of the "top four" runoff, leaving two Republicans remaining, Palin, and Nick Begich III, along with Democratic ex-state house member Mary Peltola.
+Al Gross, an independent, had dropped out of the "top four" runoff, leaving two Republicans remaining, Palin and Nick Begich III, along with Democratic ex-state House member, Alaska Native Mary Peltola.

-Palin lost the special election to Mary Peltola following counting on August 31.
-She received 58,328 votes (30.9%) in the first round, and 85,987 votes (48.5%) once Nick Begich's second preferences had been transferred.
+Palin lost the special ranked choice election to Peltola following counting on August 31.
+She received 58,328 votes (30.9%) in the first round, and 85,987 votes (48.5%) once Begich's second preferences had been transferred.

-After she lost the race to fill the remainder of Young's term, Palin urged Nick Begich to drop out of the November election for the two-year term, but he refused to do so.
+After she lost the race to fill the remainder of Young's term, Palin urged Begich to drop out of the November election for the two-year term, but he refused to do so.
+She later lost the general election in November by an even larger margin, receiving 25.7% of the vote in the first round to Peltola's 48.8%, then 45% in the second round, to Peltola's 55%.